Instructors and Musicians

 Abby Silvera

-Instructor & Music Curriculum Manager
+Instructor, Music Curriculum & Social Media Manager

 Abby grew up in Richmond, BC, where they began dancing at the age of 4.
 They trained heavily in ballet, as well as contemporary, tap, jazz, voice, acting and musical theatre while growing up.
 They performed excerpts from the Nutcracker, Swan Lake and Paquita over the years, and received distinction on their Advanced II RAD ballet exam.
 In 2017, they had the opportunity to attend Boston Conservatory's Musical Theatre Dance Intensive, which inspired their decision to focus on musical theatre after high school.